kperei2/StellarSleep-422/README.md

 - disable reminders by clicking the scroll button

 Sounds (volume icon)
-- Play sounds to help you go to sleep.
+-play sounds to help you go to sleep.
 -pick a song
 -song will appear on another page
 -use controls to play/pause as well as skip next and skip previous